 This Knowledge Block will help untangle a bunch of “ph” terms associated with the Science of Reading and clarify the role of phonological awareness in skilled reading.
 Participants will learn how to assess phonological awareness, and learn planning strategies and instructional approaches that can be used to teach phonological awareness in face-to-face and virtual settings.

 Secondary educators who work with long-term developing readers

 The relationship between phonological awareness, phonemic awareness, and phoneme proficiency

 Features of the 44 phonemes (speech sounds) in English

-How to give, score, and analyze the Phonological Awareness Screening Test (PAST)
+How to give, score, and analyze a phonological awareness assessment

 A scaffolded instructional routine for teaching phonological awareness skills